Sumo Growth Study: How Slack Generates 100,000,000 Website Visitors Per Month

 The key here isn’t necessarily sponsoring podcasts that have monster audiences (although this obviously helps) but sponsoring ones that have loyal audiences that regularly interact with and trust the podcast host.

-Beyond this, Slack have also branched out into creating two very distinctive podcasts of their own.
+Beyond this, Slack has also branched out into creating two very distinctive podcasts of their own.

 The first of these was a series called “The Slack Variety Pack” podcast.